cemheren/StatefulGenerator/README.md

 Development stages:
 + POC
-- Single method fully converted to steteful
+- Single method fully converted to stateful
-- Handle sub-scopes (ifs/whiles/fors)
+- Handle sub-scopes (ifs/whiles/fors) - We are here.
 - Handle sub methods

 - Maybe I'll enable converting whole programs to stateful
-- Optionally skip states if the result is cacheable. i.e. checkpoint 2 always returns 10 when checkpoint 1 is 2.
+- Optionally skip states if the result is cacheable.
+    ex: checkpoint 2 always returns 10 when checkpoint 1 is 2.
 In this case we may skip all the instructions between checkpoint 1 and 2.

 Generete this: